hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 Kouamé concludes that the response to the Shikoku pilgrimage "reveals that the political authorities of the latter Tokugawa period were tolerant regarding the mobility of the ordinary populace" (ibid, 143)

-In these examples of the authorities intervening and managing of pilgrimage it is evident that their focus is on the keeping the economic effects of the industry positive, ensuring that the pilgrims do not burden the local regions.

-their research reveals cases of lenience shown to pilgrims by village and daimyo authorities, as they take efforts to manage and provide care for travelers (<mark style="background: #FFF3A3A6;">as in the case of sickness or death)</mark>.

-This focus on ensuring the prosperity of the common people is also evident in changes to the governing structure of the bakufu and reflected in common styles of daimyo structure.

 As these examples show, the bakufu was clearly not against all pilgrimage; how the pilgrimage was conducted and how it affected the local region was an important deciding factor on whether the authorities supported or prohibited it.

-A similar observation of the authorities desire to manage not domineer can be seen in looking at the governing style of the bakufu and the daimyo.
+Furthermore, from their reaction it is evident that their focus is on the keeping the economic effects of the industry positive, their reaction is a reflection of the changing style of governance of the Tokugawa bakufu, which the daimyo largely followed.

+This focus on ensuring the prosperity of the common people reflects the changing governance structure of the bakufu and reflected in common styles of daimyo structure.

-### Tokugawa's governance
+### Tokugawa's governance (Hall, Paramore, Roberts)
 %%The image of Tokugawa bakufu is often portrayed as authoritarian, with "squeezing of the peasants" and limiting all their freedom (REF), however recent historians have presented a different perspective. %%